hollenstein/xlsxreport/DOCUMENTATION.md

 With XlsxReport, generating Excel reports for mass spectrometry results from the same software or pipeline is a breeze – just create a YAML report template file once and execute a command line script to create reproducibly formatted Excel reports whenever needed.

-The two main applications of XlsxReport are to create clean and uncluttered Excel files for the manual inspection of MS results, and to create Excel reports that can used as supplementary tables for publications.
+The two main applications of XlsxReport are to create clean and uncluttered Excel files for the manual inspection of MS results, and to create Excel reports that can be used as supplementary tables for publications.

 ## The XlsxReport report template document